pousse-cafe/pousse-cafe.github.io/documentation.md

 - entity
 - value object

-While the reminder of this document is probably understandable without prior knowledge of DDD, the understanding of above concepts will definitely help in getting *why* the framework is organized the way it is and *how* this actually enables scalable business process implementations.
+While the remainder of this document is probably legible without prior knowledge of DDD, the understanding of above concepts will definitely help in getting *why* the framework is organized the way it is and *how* this actually enables scalable business process implementations.